Quick Start

 🔑 (Optional) Step 6: Add Your Weights & Biases API Key¶

 If you included the W&B section in your configuration, you'll need to add your API key.
-Save your W&B API key to .wandb_api_key
+Save it to ./fast-llm-tutorial/.wandb_api_key

 🚀 Step 7: Launch Training¶